 Okay, I’ve found a company without a recall; they’ve also been around for a long time.
 What’s next?
 Well, find a food that works well for your pet.
 Some dog’s GI tracts seem better able to accommodate certain proteins and diets, so trial and error can help you find a food that works well for the individual needs of your dog.

 A Word About Food Allergies

 A Word about Cats

 Cats are what veterinarians call obligate carnivores; in other words, cats need meat to survive.
-Cats do not make an important amino acid called Taurine on their owner without getting it from their diet, and it’s present in meat.
+Cats do not make an important amino acid called Taurine on their own without getting it from their diet, and it’s present in meat.
 Over time, without Taurine, a cat’s heart will enlarge and fail, making a vegetarian diet hazardous for a cat.

 How to Choose the Right Pet Diet

 If you would like to learn more about nutritional needs in dogs or cats, we recommend making an appointment with a member of our Veterinary Hospital to discuss the specific needs for your pet based on breed, age, and lifestyle.

 Jeffrey Stupine, V.M.D.